hzwer/WritingAIPaper/README.md

 e.
 Consider using a "page one figure" to highlight the most important aspects of the paper and catch the reader's attention.

-This part will go through repeated revisions together with the main body.
 As we mentioned earlier, the main body is actually an extended version of the introduction.
+You need to perform multiple rounds of joint modification on the main body and the introduction.

 ## Readability Improvement
 > "Writing endures through the ages, its merits and faults known only to the author's heart. (文章千古事，得失寸心知）" —— [Du Fu](https://en.wikipedia.org/wiki/Du_Fu)

+Good writing is bad writing that was rewritten.
+Next, we will mainly discuss the details of the paper.
 Intelligent assistants like [ChatGPT](https://www.anthropic.com/news/claude-3-5-sonnet) and [Claude](https://www.anthropic.com/news/claude-3-5-sonnet) easily help authors address the basic issues in English writing.
 We also recommend that authors in the Chinese region use [跃问](https://yuewen.cn/chats/new) or [豆包](https://www.doubao.com/chat/).
 Details that can be automatically processed by tools are not included in our discussion.

 This section measures the readability of articles using the following concepts: logical strength, defensibility, confusion time, and information density.
 Based on these concepts, some practical suggestions and techniques are described to improve the readability of papers.